 Verheijen wants to empower residents by providing everyone with the assistance of an architect, and wants to encourage experimentation too.
 ‘My point,’ he explains, ‘is that you should start on a small scale, where you can quickly realise plans to get an idea of what works.’
 This is how he came to Krewerd, a village of 85 people.
 As in Overschild he involved the villagers to create a village vision, which serves as a framework for people to rebuild their houses with help of an architect.

 However, the earthquakes haven’t only raised issues about how to reconstruct damaged villages, but also how new structures are built and to what standards.
 The municipality of Groningen, for example, now realises that new buildings need to be earthquake proof.
-At an individual level, the city decided to set an example with the Groninger Forum, a cultural megabuilding that will complete in November.
+At an individual level, the city decided to set an example with the Groninger Forum, a cultural megabuilding that will complete in November (read A place to stay review here).
 Construction of it started in 2008, but after the severe quake in 2012 construction was halted in order to adapt the plan.

 Knowledge of earthquake-proof techniques is limited in the Netherlands.
 ‘Luckily our construction advisor ABT has a sister company in New Zealand,’ explains project architect Pieter Bannenberg from NL Architects.
 ‘There earthquakes are a fact of life and they could get advice.
 People should be able to leave the building, which has a theatre hall for 500, safely, but there may be damage.’